pradeepyedam/Deploy-PHP-application-to-Azure-App-Service-using-Azure-Pipelines/README.md

 While the code is a simple PHP application, you will use Azure Command Line Interface(CLI) to provision the infrastructure to deploy the build artifacts.

 Use the Azure DevOps Demo Generator{:target="_blank"} to provision project on your Azure DevOps Organization.
 This URL will automatically select the PHP template in the demo generator.

+Exercise 2: Commit code changes which triggers a CI build

+The Azure DevOps Demo Generator creates a Git repository with code in your Azure DevOps Organization.
+You are going to update the code and commit changes.

+1.Navigate to Repos tab in the Azure DevOps portal and navigate to the below path to edit the file.

+php/config.php